VCityTeam/UD-Reproducibility/Readme.md

 └── Docker           # docker contexts shared by Demos and/or Computations
 ```
 This repository gathers information and software dedicated to the numerical reproduction
-of computations (e.g. data treatments) or software demos.
-The `Articles` directory specifically
+of (numerical) `Computations` (e.g. data treatments) or software `Demos`.
+The `Articles`
-gathers the material used for submitted or published articles and aiming at providing all
+directory specifically gathers the material used for submitted or published articles and
-the technical means for reproducing the numerical results of the considered publicaitons.
+aims at providing all the technical means allowing for reproducing the numerical results
+of the considered publicaitons.